youngmp/applications_park/info/readme.md

+# Preamble

-This document will be updated occasionally and will be under construction for a long time.
+* This document will be updated occasionally and will be under construction for a long time.
 Please see the history and diffs to check for updates.

-**If nothing else, read the presentation by Chris Kapulkin (at Western University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf).** It is well worth your time.
+* **If nothing else, read the presentation by Chris Kapulkin (at Western University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf).** It is well worth your time.

-This document is meant to give you one more data point to help inform your decisions.
+* This document is meant to give you one more data point to help inform your decisions.
 Nothing here is sacred or absolutely true.
 Always consult second opinions.

-# Preamble
+* There is a hamburger menu at the top right of this element.
+Click it to view the table of contents.

 ## Abbreviations
 * TT: Tenure-Track